 Purity of heart is very important aspect in that sense.
 Meditation is the only way to penetrate to the deepest core ‘Gufa’ of the heart to cancel out the deformations for a moment and then it remains set forever as new default.

 A person dying with this undeformed wave never enters the birth and death cycle again.
-Kabir Said ‘ज्यूँ की त्यूँ धरदिनी चादरिया’ ie the waves of warp and weft is again set as it was given when the Cosmos was created by the God by setting deformations.
+Kabir Said ‘ज्यूँ की त्यूँ धरदिनी चादरिया’ ie the weaves of warp and weft is again set as it was given when the Cosmos was created by the God -by setting or correcting the deformations.
 So in a sense we all are puppets and provided deformations reset done in this life then we are ‘the puppeteer’ too.
 The worldly desires we carry with us makes us vulnerable to remain a puppet in our whole life, for many lives earlier.
 I sometimes think that I may be the person who spitted on the Buddha.
 But the effect of that strong repulsion led me in his company for few moments and lo, after just 2,500 years I am here.

 A famous Sufi fakir said that